The Dos and Don’ts of Marketing E-Newsletters

 - Accept an invitation.

-This will allow you to track the success of your campaigns.
+- Allow you to track the success of your campaigns

-E-mail marketing services also have some built in features that help you stay on the right side of ACMA’s anti-SPAM laws.
+E-mail marketing services and marketing automation platforms also have some built in features that help you stay on the right side of ACMA’s anti-SPAM laws.
 This includes built in opt-out facilities for your customers and a double opt-in program to confirm they definitely want to receive your messages.

 IS THIS INFORMATION USEFUL?